Halleloya/GOLDIE/README.md

 Modification from version one: build a web app, abandon the access control mechanism in the previous version.

+We would like to thank Yifan for his contribution on building the initial prototype.

 ## How to bootstrap the project

 1. `git clone git@github.com:Halleloya/Droit_v2.git`.